Q. How much is the application fee?

 A. The LSAT is a half-day standardized test designed to measure skills considered essential for success in law school: the ability to read and comprehend complex texts with accuracy and insight; organize and manage information and draw reasonable inferences from it; think critically; and analyze and evaluate the reasoning and arguments of others.
 The test consists of five 35-minute sections of multiple-choice questions and one 30-minute writing sample.
 Only four of the five sections contribute to the test taker’s score.
 The unscored section typically is used to pretest new test items or to pre-equate new test forms.
 The placement of this section, which is commonly referred to as the variable section, is varied for each administration of the test.
 LSAC does not score the writing sample; however, copies of the sample are sent to all law schools to which a candidate applies.
 Additional information can be found at www.lsac.org

 The LSAT is scored on a scale from 120 to 180, with 180 being the highest possible score.
-Savannah Law School’s median LSAT for the class of 2015 is a 152.
+Savannah Law School’s median LSAT for the 2013 entering class is a 151.

 Q. When and where is the LSAT offered?